liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

 Avoid:

-- broad cleanup without a specific risk;
+- broad module reshuffling without a concrete risk;
+- further `runtime` splitting;
+- restructuring `transforms`, which is already clear and stable;
 - more gradient-processor trajectory tests without a code change;
-- changing transform order, loss-input shape, or receiver selection semantics without a numerical comparison;
+- changing transform order, receiver selection semantics, loss-input shape, or FWI numerical kernels without precision comparison.
-- moving public import surfaces unless the import policy is updated and tested.

 ## Remaining Useful Work

-The useful remaining work is limited and should be treated as release stabilization, not open-ended optimization:
+Remaining work should be treated as release stabilization:

-1. Run the lightweight stabilization test set before merging or tagging.
-2. Keep `TorchGradProcessor` documented as NPU-validated opt-in.
+1. Keep `TorchGradProcessor` documented as NPU-validated opt-in.
-3. Use fixed Marmousi2 3-shot/5-shot gates only to validate concrete changes.
+2. Use fixed Marmousi2 shot3/shot5 gates only to validate concrete code changes.
-4. If performance work resumes, start from operator-level profiling of the fixed `shot3` NPU baseline.
+3. If performance work resumes, start from operator-level profiling of the fixed `shot3` NPU baseline.
-5. If iteration loss work resumes, keep it small and behavior-preserving.
+4. If driver cleanup resumes, keep changes local to naming, constants, or constructor/user-facing clarity.
+5. Run the lightweight stabilization test set before merging or tagging.